odtp-org/odtp-eqasim/README.md

 # ODTP Eqasim Component
 ODTP component for running Eqasim.

+## Prepare dataset

+1. IDF
+    - Download the switchdrive file provided in slack.

+2. CH
+    - Download the data provided by Milos.
+Copy and paste all folders located in `hafas/2018`` in `hafas`.

-## How to run this docker.
+## How to run this component in docker.

 1. Prepare manually a folder called volume containing the following files of our selected scenario:

 - data
 - config.yml

-2. Create your .env file with this structure. **If you do not have MONGODB and/or S3 activated omit this step, and just provide the scenario as environmental variable.**
+2. Create your `.env` file with this structure. **If you do not have MONGODB and/or S3 activated omit this step, and just provide the scenario as environmental variable.**

 ```
 SCENARIO=IDF